How To Get Through Tough Times

 When I’m up to my neck in it, I fertilize on my own hatred until I’m in the clear; then, I can be a good person again if I feel the need for it.

-I contextualize.
+I Contextualize.

 I contextualize.
 What do I mean by that?
-I mean, I find a situation or a person I know who has made it through something worse than what I’m going through, and I see my problem in this context until I’ve convinced myself that things could be worse.
-If this person could get through what they had to go through, I can get through whatever I have to go through.
+I mean, I find a situation or a person I know who has made it through something worse than what I’m going through.
+I see my problem in this context until I’ve convinced myself that things could be worse.
+If this person could get through what they had to, I can get through whatever I have to.
+I contextualize my life and conclude:

 Things could be worse, a lot worse, and I will get through this!